 03 of 09

-If you suffer from gastric reflux, as does at least 20 percent of the population, you’ll sleep better if you avoid tomatoes and other acidic foods before bedtime.
+If you suffer from gastric reflux, as does at least 20 percent of the population in North America, you’ll sleep better if you avoid tomatoes and other acidic foods before bedtime.
 These flavorful and healthy fruits add lots of zest to salads, soups and cooked dishes, but they also tend to cause heartburn – even more so if you eat them shortly before lying down in bed.

 Better choice: Snack on an apple before sleep.
 You’ll get a delicious taste, healthy vitamins and no unpleasant sensations to keep you awake.

 04 of 09